brainhack-school2020/tjays7_fmri/README.md

 ### Data

 I will be using Nilearn development_fmri dataset.
-I explored many other opensource datasets but those required preprocessing.
+I explored many other open data sources but those required preprocessing.
 In order to save time and complete this project during 3-week period, I chose Nilearn preprocessed dataset.

 ### Deliverables